343 Industries' Dan Ayoub on the legacy of Halo

 All of the campaign stuff is pretty faithful to the original, and it's kind of a reliving of the Combat Evolved experience, so why was it that the decision was made to put the multiplayer on the Halo: Reach engine instead of the old engine?

-That’s a great question.
-There’s a couple of answers to that.
-One is obviously population – we wanted people to have a lot of people to play with, and we wanted Reach players to be able to participate in this through DLC or something like that.
-But the other big reason, quite honestly, was the advantage of using the Reach engine was all the goodies that come with it.
+That's a great question.
+There's a couple of answers to that.
+One is obviously population -- we wanted people to have a lot of people to play with, and we wanted Reach players to be able to participate in this through DLC or something like that.
+But the other big reason, quite honestly, was the advantage of using the Reach engine was the advantage that we get all the goodies that come with it.
 So you get Forge, you get Theater, you get things like that, which is something that the diehard fans really enjoy.